omfgtora/Object-Oriented-JS-Discussion-Question-seattle-web-career-012819/README.md

 ![Unicorn Alley](https://i.imgur.com/1P7ljmp.jpg "Unicorn Alley")

 Thousands of years ago, unicorns roamed the forests on all continents.
-In modern times, however, they've been driven from their verdant woodlands, taking refuge in an unfamiliar territory: New York City.
+In modern times, however, they've been driven from their verdant woodlands, taking refuge in an unfamiliar territory: Seattle.
 Forced to adapt, they've gained new skills and abilities.
 This is their story..

-Your task is to help these unicorns by adapting their old, functional Javascript ways to a new, shiny, object-oriented methodology.
+Your task is to help these unicorns by adapting their old, function-based Javascript ways to a new, shiny, object-oriented methodology.

 Unicorns have the following functions: